 Set boundaries before you film.
 Decide what’s off-limits.
 Bath time, medical visits, disciplinary moments, and meltdowns should stay off camera.

 Post on a schedule.
 YouTube’s algorithm rewards consistency.
 Two to three videos per week is enough.
-Daily posting burns families out fast, and we’ve watched at least a dozen channels go inactive after trying to sustain that pace for more than six months.
+Daily posting burns families out fast, and in our tracking we watched at least a dozen channels go inactive after trying to sustain that pace for more than six months.

 Keeping your family organized while creating content is easier with a family calendar app.
 For tracking everyone’s location during travel vlogs, try a family locator app.
 And if you need to block someone on YouTube who’s leaving inappropriate comments, that takes about 10 seconds.